hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ## Functionality

-Caching is perfomed on tokens created by authentication requests proxied through the agent, as well as any leased secrets that these tokens generate as long as the creation request is also proxied through the agent.
+Caching is performed on tokens created by authentication requests proxied through the agent, as well as any leased secrets that these tokens generate as long as the secret creation request is also proxied through the agent.

-Caching also applies to any leased secrets created by the auto-auth, if enabled.
+Similarly, caching also applies to any leased secrets created by the token generated from [auto-auth](/docs/agent/autoauth/index.html) if that's enabled.

 ### Eviction

-Eviction of cached entries will occur automatically upon the expiration the token's or lease's TTL.
+Eviction of cached entries will occur automatically upon the expiration of the token's or lease's TTL.
 A token's expiration will trigger any of its related leases to be evicted to avoid having any stale entries.

-Eviction also occurs wheen a token or lease revocation is proxied through the agent, and said token or lease was kept track of by agent.
+Eviction also occurs when a [token revocation](/api/auth/token/index.html) or [lease revocation](/api/system/leases.html) request is proxied through the agent, and said token or lease was kept track of by agent.
 Token revocation requests will result in eviction of the token entry as well as any of the leases created by the token.
 Lease revocation will result in eviction of the said